 Since 2005 the club has supported the annual Balmoral Swim.
-The event consists of the main 1km swim, The Dash for Glory (Anita Comelli Trophy), a variety of relay events including the HMAS Penguin Shield and the Alexander Patrick Hall Shield for the most funds raised.
+The event consists of 5km, 2km,1km swim, juniorswim, a variety of relay events including the HMAS Penguin Shield and the Alexander Patrick Hall Shield for the most funds raised.
 The swim has continued to grow in popularity and funds raising.
-Over half a million dollars has been raised through swim entries and donations for the Children’s Cancer Institute in their mission to eliminate Childhood Cancer.
+Over one million dollars has been raised through swim entries and donations for the Children’s Cancer Institute in their mission to eliminate Childhood Cancer.

 The Balmoral Nippers program caters for age groups from 4’s to 11’s with a further season of life saving education for 12 year olds and above which qualifies those kids to be eligible for the Royal Life Saving Bronze Medallion.
 It is open to both members of the club as well as members of the public.

 The season runs during the summer term time and involves an hour organised beach and water activities, depending on age, and is followed by our intra club “Championship” for those keen to participate.
 The Championship consists of a different competitive live saving discipline each week.

 Our nippers programme provides families the opportunity to get directly involved with their kids.
 We greatly encourage all parents to don a red rashy and get wet with their kids.
 Their assistance as age managers and helpers remains a key to the success of the programme.

 To find out more about how to enrol see the Nippers website.

 Erik Mather 2, 4 or 6 km swim for Melanoma

 The Balmoral Beach Club was greatly saddened by the death on 26 September 2011 of Erik Mather, a former Club Champion and Club Captain, at the early age of 45 from metastases melanoma.